Twiggy Ramirez

-Jeordie Osbourne White (born June 20, 1971), better known Twiggy Ramirez or simply Twiggy, is an American musician, mostly known as the former bassist and guitarist of the rock band Marilyn Manson.
+Jeordie Osbourne White (born June 20, 1971), better known as Twiggy Ramirez or simply Twiggy, is an American musician, mostly known as the former bassist and guitarist of the rock band Marilyn Manson.
 Previously, he was the bassist for A Perfect Circle and a touring member of Nine Inch Nails, and is currently the vocalist for Goon Moon.
 He left Marilyn Manson in 2002, later rejoined the band in 2008, and was dismissed in 2017.
 He has been a principal songwriter for the band and has also contributed to some of the Desert Sessions recordings.
 He also hosted the Hour of Goon podcast with fellow musician Fred Sablan, on the Starburns Audio network.

 Early life

-White was raised in Pompton Lakes, New Jersey, before moving to Fort Lauderdale, Florida, during his childhood.
-Influenced by the likes of Mötley Crüe, Van Halen and Iron Maiden, he first picked up a guitar at age thirteen.
+White was raised in Pompton Lakes, New Jersey, before moving to Coral Springs, Florida, during his childhood.
+Influenced by Mötley Crüe, Van Halen and Iron Maiden, he first picked up a guitar at age thirteen.
 White spent most of his youth in the Fort Lauderdale area, and by age 15, had joined his first band, The Ethiopians.
 He graduated from J.P.
 Taravella High School in Coral Springs, Florida.